Did a DC Council member violate the stay-at-home order to attend a Georgetown dinner party?

 Bowser’s order also stipulates that any officer or employee of the District of Columbia government who violates it could face suspension from duty without pay, or removal from office.

-Ward’s article does not name any of the alleged attendees of the dinner parties, so WUSA9 has been reaching out to all 11 current members of the D.C.
-City Council for comment.
+Ward’s article does not name any of the alleged attendees of the dinner parties, so WUSA9 has been reaching out to all 12 current members of the D.C.
+Council for comment.

 Lindsey Walton, director of communications for D.C.
 Council Chairman Phil Mendelson, told WUSA9 Mendelson “did not attend the party referenced in the CNN article.”

-Ward 3 Councilmember Mary Cheh, whose district includes Georgetown, said she had “never heard of it and was not present.”
+Ward 3 Councilmember Mary Cheh said she had “never heard of it and was not present.”

 Councilmember Charles Allen, who represents Ward 6, said he doesn't "have a clue what they're talking about."